NicolasFlamel1/Cuckatoo-Reference-Miner/README.md

 # Cuckatoo Reference Miner

 ### Description
 Cuckatoo miner that supports cuckatoo10 to cuckatoo32 and implements mean, slean then mean, slean, and lean edge trimming on the GPU using OpenCL and Metal.
+It can also run on Linux, macOS, iOS, Windows, and Android.

 ### Building
-If you're building this program for a desktop operating system then It's recommended that you build this program on the same system that you'll be running it on since it uses the `-march=native` and `-mtune=native` compiler flags to optimize itself for the current system's available features.
-Because of this, I don't release prebuilt versions of this program for desktop operating systems.
+If you're building this program for a desktop operating system then it's recommended that you build this program on the same system that you'll be running it on since it uses the `-march=native` and `-mtune=native` compiler flags to optimize itself for the current system's available features.
+Because of this, I don't recommend using the prebuilt versions of this program for desktop operating systems.

 #### Linux
 This program can be built and ran with Linux with the following commands where `EDGE_BITS` is set to the cuckatoo variation that you want to use (e.g. `EDGE_BITS=30` for cuckatoo30):